Refined Asymptotics for the Composition of Cyclic Urns: Explanation of the result and outline of the proof

-Now, the $X_{n,k}$ are defined for all $0\le k\le m-1$ and describe the normalized fluctuations of all the projections.
-For the small projections we already know that they are asymptotically normally distributed, see (\ref{rn1}).
-As a main contribution of the present paper we show that the residuals of the large projections as normalized in (\ref{grenz}) are also asymptotically normal.
-For each pair of complex conjugate eigenvalues it is sufficient to study only one of the two eigenspaces.
-Then, all these fluctuations are also asymptotically independent: \begin{prop} Assume that $6 \mid m$.
-For the vector $Z_n:=(X_{n,1}, \ldots, X_{n,m/2}) \in \R^{m-1}$ defined in (\ref{grenz})--(\ref{rn2}) we have, as $n\to\infty$, that with
+To summarize, $X_{n,0}, \ldots, X_{n,m-1}$ describe the normalized fluctuations along the projections.
+For each pair of complex conjugate eigenvalues, there is one $X_{n,k}$ that captures the behaviour of the corresponding real and imaginary part.
+Small projections are known to be asymptotically normally distributed, see (\ref{rn1}).
+As a main contribution of the present paper we show that residuals of large projections as normalized in (\ref{grenz}) are also asymptotically normal.
+Moreover, fluctuations along different proections are asymptotically independent: